bsmith89/dang-shell/README.md

 -   Pipe everything together
     -   `cut -f 1 res/mouse.sample-01.human-blastp.tsv | sort | uniq | wc -l`
 -   (TD) Think/pair/share What are the pros/cons of the piping approach?
 -   (?)
-How would we count the number of unique references hit in sample-01?
+How would we count the number of unique _references_ hit in sample-01?
 -   Up arrow for history.
--   (TD) Count the number of unique query sequences in sample-02?
+-   (TD) Count the number of unique query sequences in _sample-02_?

 ### Put our command into a script (et: 5)